captn-jakub/scripts/README.md

 # Polyrhythmic Clocktower

-Repository of Blood on the Clocktower scripts and homebrew creations for use by the members of our Discord server.
+[Blood on the Clocktower](https://wiki.bloodontheclocktower.com) scripts and homebrew creations.

 ## Contributing